pebblecode/pebblecode.github.io/seminar-health.md

 seminar-title3: Healthcare
 seminar-subtitle: In the trenches
 seminar-intro-paragraphs:
- - There has been a lot of talk about how companies need to be more innovative, but very little on what stops them from doing so.
+ - The health market is facing increasing challenges from many corners.
- - nnovation inside of an existing company is much harder than a startup.
-For most companies it feels like innovation can only happen by chance, not by design.
-The question is – why?
+ - We believe the answer lies in innovative digital solutions.
+A digital transformation is iminent, and the UK is at the forefront.
- - Join us at “Innovating like a Startup” as we lead an interactive discussion and workshop to identify root causes and bottlenecks companies face when creating a culture of continuous innovation.
+ - Join us at the hospital club for our “Health Innovation” seminar.
+From our knowledge gained over 20 years at the forefront of tech innovation, we'll lead an interactive discussion and workshop to identify root causes and bottlenecks companies face when creating a culture of continuous innovation.

 ## Speakers
 speakers: